 Details

 If X and W are directly supplied, they must match the dimensions of ballot boxes (b).
-Alternatively, if json_path is provided, the function expects the JSON file to contain elements named "X" and "W" under the top-level object.
+Alternatively, if json_path is provided, the function expects the JSON file to contain elements named "X" and "W" (and optionally "V") under the top-level object.
 This two approaches are mutually exclusable, yielding an error otherwise.

 Internally, this function also initializes the corresponding instance within the low-level (C-based) API, ensuring the data is correctly registered for further processing by the EM algorithm.